t3kt/raytk/docs/writing.md

 Before you add math content, remember to run `bundle install` and restart Jekyll.

-Sadly, the old MathJax-to-KaTeX hack I've been using in previous versions of Hydejack doesn't seem to work with Jekyll 4.0 anymore.
+Sadly, the old MathJax-to-KaTeX hack I've been using in previous versions of Hydejack doesn't work with Jekyll 4.0 anymore.
 {:.note}